 Please note that marine park and port fees vary from destination to destination, so the cost will be stated in the shortlist that we send you.
 Full sets of scuba equipment can be rented on arrival.

-For full details of exactly what's included and what's not, review the 'More Trip Details' section for each boat.
+For full details of exactly what's included and what's not, review the 'More Trip Details' section for each yacht.

-We recommend that all our liveaboard customers take out insurance to cover diving and travel activities, including trip cancellation, unless of course you qualify for free dive insurance as a new customer.
+We recommend that all our liveaboard boat customers take out insurance to cover diving and travel activities, including trip cancellation, unless of course you qualify for free dive insurance as a new customer.
 See our insurance programme for a competitive quote:

 If you require hotel accommodation you can get the best value rooms with hotelscombined.com, our affiliated hotel reservation specialists.

 Dive The World rating system:

 The customer rating displayed for each liveaboard diving charter is an indication of our customers' satisfaction.
 5 star is excellent, 4 star is very good, 3 star is good, 2 star is average, and 1 star is below average.
 We ask each and every one of our customers to rate their adventure, and the rating earned by each boat is an average of the ratings received over the last season.
 That way, we ensure that our ratings and recommendations are truly impartial and reflect up to date performance based on the most important indicator - your satisfaction!

 ...
 Helpful in providing alternatives when our initial choices were not possible either due to price or availability and we were consequently able to get the trip we were looking for ... -- Julie Yim, United Kingdom.
 [More customer reviews]